Ragazzi di vita

 Ragazzi di vita ([raˈɡattsi di ˈviːta]; English: literally boys of life, idiomatically hustlers) is a novel by Italian author, poet and intellectual Pier Paolo Pasolini.
 It was published in 1955.

+The first English translation was by William Weaver (copyright - Jonathan Cape 1968) and issued by Panther Books in 1970.

-An English translation by Ann Goldstein appeared in 2016; she renders the title as The Street Kids.
+A further English translation by Ann Goldstein appeared in 2016; she renders the title as The Street Kids.
 Earlier translations called it The Ragazzi or The Hustlers.
+A 2023 translation by Tim Parks is titled Boys Alive.

 Plot

 The novel tells the story of Riccetto, a street urchin to whom the audience is first introduced during his Confirmation and First Communion.
 Not too long afterwards, Riccetto is stealing from a blind beggar and a convent.
 Over the next few years, the reader follows along with Riccetto as he goes from robbery to scam to prostituting himself and back again while drifting around.
 During this time, many of his companions are killed or die off and there is constant immorality at hand.
 He is finally arrested and put in jail after trying to steal some iron in order to buy his fiancée an engagement ring.
 He is released afterwards and goes back to his same street life.
 Pasolini makes it clear to the reader that Riccetto and his peers are wanderers by nature, they have no life plans or goals and don't care to; Riccetto is a more deviant Dean Moriarty of sorts.
 This is the way in which Pasolini finds this subclass of people to be free from modernity and rooted in a way of life that has since been lost.
 He also admired "what he considered their pre-political rebelliousness"; they were separated from the partisan politics that plagued post-war modern Italy.